Giving You All the Tools You Need to Cast an Educated Vote

 It is entirely YOUR CHOICE to vote by absentee by mail or in person via early voting or election day voting.

-This year has brought a great deal of discussion around election security and the spread of the COVID-19 virus.
 How you decide to exercise your right to vote in the general election is personal and private.
 As such, here is important information to know about your options.

 - Requesting an Absentee Ballot

 - Important Absentee Voting dates

 - October 5th, 2021: Absentee Ballots start to be sent out

 - October 5th, 2021 through October 15th, 2021: In-person Absentee voting at County Clerk Offices

 - October 25th, 2021: Recommended deadline to mail completed Absentee Ballot back in order to be processed and counted

 - Absentee ballots can allow you more time with your ballot to research the candidates and issues.
 But, absentee voters need to be careful to mail their ballots back in time to be counted.
 Ballots must be received before Election Day, Tuesday November 2nd, 2021.

 - Forget to mail your ballot back in time?
 No worries!
 You can drop off your ballot at your county clerk’s office or any early or election day voting site.